jon-heard/obsidian-inline-scripts-library/clips_ui.sfile.md

 return _inlineScripts.state.sessionState.clips[clipNames[pick]];
 ```
 __
-clips get - Asks user to choose from list of clips.
+clips get - Asks the user to choose from list of clips.
 Expands to the value of that clip.
 	- Alternative: __cg__